realgo/tarzan/README.md

 Currently, the "bricks" (files containing the data blocks for upload to S3) are written to "/dev/shm/test.bs".
-So you need to have enough space there to write the payload data, or you need to change it by modifying the "dtar" file.
+So you need to have enough space there to write the payload data, or you need to change it by modifying the "tarzan" file.

-Then, just pipe "tar" output through "dtar" and save the output:
+Then, just pipe "tar" output through "tarzan" and save the output:

-    tar c . | python dtar >local-index.tar
+    tar c . | python tarzan >local-index.tar

 This writes a bunch of data files to the block storage ("/dev/shm/test.bs"), and writes out an index tar file to "local-index.tar".
 This is still a tar